MystenLabs/sui/sdk/kiosk/README.md

 <summary>Create a Transfer Policy for a Type</summary>

-You can only create a TransferPolicy for packages that you own the `publisher` Object.
+You can create a TransferPolicy only for packages for which you own the `publisher` object.

-It's recommended (unless you have a more advanced use case) to create only one transfer policy per type, or make sure that all transfer policies have the same rules.

-If you have multiple transfer policies, someone could purchase an item of that Type from a kiosk by using the easiest (to resolve) rules.
+As a best practice, you should use a single Transfer policy per type (T).
+If you use more than one policy for a type, and the rules for each differ, anyone that meets the conditions for any of the attached policies can purchase an asset from a kiosk.
+You can't specify which policy applies to a specific asset for the type when there is more than one policy attached.
+When someone meets the conditions that are easiest to meet, they are allowed to purchase and transfer the asset.

-You could extend the following snippet to do a check before creating the transfer policy, by using the `queryTransferPolicy` function, similar to the `purchaseAndResolvePolicies` example.
+Before you create a transfer policy, you can use the `queryTransferpolicy` function to check the transfer policy associated with a type.
+This is similar to the `purchaseAndResolvePolicies` example above.

 ```typescript
 import { createTransferPolicy } from '@mysten/kiosk';